- MOST RECENT

 Sona masoori rice is unpolished, while basmati is often polished (except brown basmati rice).
 This makes sona masoori a better choice when it comes to nutrients.
 In basmati, the nutrients are lost during the polishing process.
 It also has less starch and lower calories than basmati and is ideal for those who are trying to shed some kilos.

-Some feel that since sona masuri is a hybrid, it means it is genetically modified.
-Genetically modified foods can have adverse health effects.
-On the other hand, most basmati varieties are natural.
 According to research conducted by the University of Sri Jayawardenepura, basmati has a glycemic index of 54 while sona masoori has a glycemic index of 72, according to the International Journal of Science and Nutrition.
 This means basmati is better for those who suffer from high blood sugar levels.

 However brands may add extra nutrients and vitamins to their products that may change the nutrient value of basmati vs sona masuri.
 Always check the nutrient value before buying.
 Here are indicative nutritional charts for a serving size of 100g.
 DV indicates daily value as per the 2000 calories diet.